dotnet/docs-maui/docs/user-interface/controls/tableview.md

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.TableView> displays a table of scrollable items that can be grouped into sections.
 A <xref:Microsoft.Maui.Controls.TableView> is typically used for displaying items where each row has a different appearance, such as presenting a table of settings.

-While <xref:Microsoft.Maui.Controls.TableView> manages the appearance of the table, the appearance of each item in the table is defined by a `Cell`. .NET MAUI includes five cell types that are used to display different combinations of data, and you can also define custom cells that display any content you want.
+While <xref:Microsoft.Maui.Controls.TableView> manages the appearance of the table, the appearance of each item in the table is defined by a <xref:Microsoft.Maui.Controls.Cell>. .NET MAUI includes five cell types that are used to display different combinations of data, and you can also define custom cells that display any content you want.

 <xref:Microsoft.Maui.Controls.TableView> defines the following properties: